ruchisahota/gaia/v1/doc/documentation.md

 #### `operation (external:elemental_operation)`

-Define the operation that is currently handled by the service
+Define the operation that is currently handled by the service.

 | Characteristics | Value  |
 | -               | -:     |